-ProGrade Digital has announced a new line of ultra high speed UHS-II microSD cards targeted at the latest generation of 4K action cameras and drones.
+ProGrade Digital has announced a new line of ultra high speed UHS-II microSD cards targeted at the latest generation of 4K action cameras and camera drones.
 Boasting the highest Class 10 U3 speed class ratings, you can expect maximum read rates of up to 200MB/s and write speeds of 80MB/s.

 But that's not all.
 When shooting high resolution, high bit rate video, sustaining a fast write speed can be more important than peak transfer rates.
 ProGrade recognizes this and has certified these microSD cards with a V60 Video Speed Class, meaning they're guaranteed not to drop below 60MB/s during recording.